MoaazMahmoud22/MoaazMahmoud22/README.md

 <br>

-- 👨‍💻 Computer Science Level 3 Student | Software Engineer | Data Science Enthusiast
+- 👨‍💻 Computer Science Department graduate | Software Engineer | Data Science Enthusiast
-- 📚 Currently studying computer science at level 3.
 - 👨‍💻 Software Engineer and enthusiastic about Data Science and Machine Learning.
 - 💬 Ask me about my experience with SQL, PHP,C++,python , Machine Learning and Fundamental of data analytics, or anything related to Data Scince.